Integrating the Expected Future in Load Forecasts with Contextually Enhanced Transformer Models: Integration of the Expected Future across Electrical Energy Domains

-To showcase the significant impact of integrating historical data with the \textit{expected future}, we evaluate the performance of our proposed framework on a case study on day-ahead load forecasts for the Swiss national railway traction network (RTN).
-The objective of this study is to forecast the next day’s grid load on the RTN to support day-ahead planning for production and trading in energy markets.
-The RTN represents a complex and expansive infrastructure that operates according to well-defined, recurring operational patterns meticulously planned through precise timetables.
-In addition to integrating passenger transportation timetables, RTN also manages detailed freight train schedules.
-Both are essential for planning the following day's energy consumption.
-Consequently, grid load forecasting is influenced not only by trends and periodicity but also by \textit{future contextual information}.
-In the RTN, several variables influencing grid load are directly derived from centralized planning.
-These include energy efficiency improvements, railway rolling stock allocation (encompassing both long-term strategic planning and short-term scheduling of specific rail vehicles for particular journeys or services), and planned long-term construction projects \cite{boschPrognosenLeistungsbedarfsVolatiler2017}.
-However, more complex factors that affect the forecast, such as weather-dependent operational patterns and passenger-induced effects, can only be implicitly captured by data-driven learning.
+The primary objective is to accurately predict the next day’s grid load on an hourly basis to support day-ahead planning for energy production and trading in energy markets.
+The RTN is a complex and expansive infrastructure that operates according to well-defined, recurring operational patterns meticulously scheduled through precise timetables.
+It manages both passenger transportation and detailed freight train schedules, both of which are essential for forecasting the subsequent day's energy consumption.
+However, forecasting in this complex system is challenging, as the RTN not only powers electric trains but also supports a variety of signaling systems, station infrastructure, and auxiliary equipment.
+Therefore, grid load forecasting for the RTN is influenced not only by historical trends and periodicity but also by \textit{future contextual information}.
+Key variables derived from centralized planning include the allocation of railway rolling stock (encompassing both long-term strategic planning and short-term scheduling of specific rail vehicles for particular journeys or services), and planned long-term construction projects \cite{boschPrognosenLeistungsbedarfsVolatiler2017}.
+Additionally, we incorporate weather forecasts as additional expected future variables, recognizing their significant impact on energy usage within the RTN.

-By effectively leveraging the certainty of future plans in combination with other influencing factors that can be extracted from the data, our contextually enhanced transformer model significantly improves forecasting accuracy.
-This approach not only improves prediction accuracy by integrating well-defined future events and trends but also reduces the speculative nature of traditional trend-based forecasts.
-Consequently, it increases the overall robustness and reliability of our predictions.
-In addition to improved average accuracy, our proposed approach significantly reduces both the frequency and magnitude of large outliers by leveraging contextual information.
-These outliers are typically a major concern for RTN operators as they can lead to substantial financial losses due to the necessity of last-minute emergency purchases in the intra-day trading market.
-Moreover, energy availability in this market is not guaranteed, as power plants may operate at or near capacity, making it difficult to accommodate handle sudden or extreme fluctuations.